Mother calls for mandatory flotation suits after daughter drowns in snowmobile accident

 "We recommend it to the public," said Sgt.
 Byron Newell of the OPP's SAVE unit — which specializes in marine, snowmobile and ATV vehicle enforcement and education.
 "It's not a law, however we feel it's the best practice to do that."

-Ontario Transportation Minister Steven Del Duca, wouldn't commit to making changes in snowmobile regulation, but did say the ministry is open for discussions and conversations.
+Ontario Transportation Minister Steven Del Duca said the ministry is open for discussions and conversations, but wouldn't commit to making changes in snowmobile regulation.

 "This is a tragic incident and the ministry will continue to look at ways to improve," he said.